hugorichard/multiviewica/README.md

 ``cd multiviewica/examples``

-Run experiment on synthetic data and create a figure
+Run experiment on synthetic data

 `python synthetic_experiment.py`

-This will create a pdf in the examples directory which contains the figure.
+This will create a pdf `synthetic_experiment.pdf` in the examples directory which contains the figure.

 Docs